The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

 Later commentators on Kuhn (\textbf{§2.2}-\textbf{§2.4}) tie the notion of a discovery to a more demanding kind of prerequisite conceptualisation—problematically so (as we’ll see).
-Our alternative model of discovery (\textbf{§3}) shows how Kuhn’s insight into the intimate connection between discoveries and the dynamics of science can be salvaged—without subscribing to such a gratuitously strong link, nor without rendering the dating of a certain kind of discovery, and the identity of its discoverer, \textit{necessarily} futile.
+Our alternative model of discovery (\textbf{§3}) shows how Kuhn’s insight into the intimate connection between discoveries and the dynamics of science can be implemented in a different way (without rendering the dating of a certain kind of discovery, and the identity of its discoverer, \emph{necessarily} futile).